Container Service allows you to log on to clusters by using SSH key pairs, which ensures the security of SSH remote access.

 - Select Key Pair in the Logon Type field.
 Set the other fields.
 For more information,

-see Create Kubernetes clusters.
+see Create an ACK cluster.
 Then click Create.

 - If you have created key pairs in the ECS console, select a key pair from the Key Pair drop-down list.